chenguangsmy/proficio_working/README.md

 * RTMA task config: `rg2/config/Wam.2dDebug.KingKong/TrialStatus.conf`, sending target code into `burtRTMA.h`
 * RTMA task config: `rg2/config/Wam.2dDebug.KingKong/XM.target_simple.config`, sending target `burtRTMA.h`
     * This item may conflict with the `XM.target_simple.config`, I need to check the `executive.m` file to have a fine look.

+# recent logic about perturbation and release (2021-06-30):
+1. GatingForceJudge send force message.
+Depending on the force, the robot begin to start the perturbation.
+2. Perturbation works only on `wam_2dBallistic` module, whereas whether release work on `GatingForceJudge` module.
+3. For the confliction on the `task_id`, I give enough time in the movement period, and let `wam_2dBallistic` release after the perturbation is totally finished, even though at which time the release signal could passed for hundreds of milliseconds.

+This would cause the task state and the perturbation signal are hard to align, then I need to chagne it.